dbstjswo505/SQuiDNet/README.md

 ```
 python mk_table.py
 ```
-To design own your coocurrence table, you can adjust the 'cctable.json' file by running the code `./data/coocurrence_table/mk_table.py`.
+To design own your coocurrence table, you can adjust the 'cctable.json' file by running the code `./data/coocurrence_table/mk_table.py`, which updates the `cctable.json` file.

 ## Acknowledgement
 This code is implemented on top of following contributions: